wanirepo/SAS2015_PatRec/README.md

 ## Dependency

-Our [core toolbox](https://github.com/canlab/CanlabCore) has these external toolboxes within a directory called "External", but I recommend downloading them from their website directly.
+Our [core toolbox](https://github.com/canlab/CanlabCore) has these external toolboxes within a directory called "External", and you can also download them from their website directly.

 #### 1. Spider toolbox for SVMs
 [http://people.kyb.tuebingen.mpg.de/spider/download_frames.html](http://people.kyb.tuebingen.mpg.de/spider/download_frames.html)